mdsahilak/DecisionTreeClassifier/Swift/README.md

-# KNearestNeighbour Classifier in swift
+# A Generic Decision Tree Classifier in swift

  ## The .playground is an xcode playground that has the implementation and runs on the iris dataset.